lab10-coop/Play4Privacy/README.md

 ## About

-This is the sourcecode of the [Play4Privacy project](https://play.lab10.coop/), a project initiated by lab10 collective in cooperation with Kunsthaus Graz and others,  which took place on October 2017.
+This is the sourcecode of [Play4Privacy](https://play.lab10.coop/), a project initiated by lab10 collective in cooperation with Kunsthaus Graz and others, which took place in October 2017.

-Additional not-strictly-technical information can be found in the [project blog](https://medium.com/play4privacy).
+For more information, visit https://p4p.lab10.coop and the [project blog](https://medium.com/play4privacy) (especially [this article](https://medium.com/play4privacy/hiding-ethereum-and-ipfs-under-the-hood-ca3b638e9636) if you're interested in how Ethereum and IPFS are used by the application).

 ## Installing and Running the Web application